AlbertaSat/ex3_zybo_obc_petalinux/README.md

 ## Troubleshooting

-### Mac OS
+### Mac OS and Windows

-Currently there are issues during build on Mac OS when using the docker container, it is recommeneded to use an Ubuntu virtual machine using [UTM](https://mac.getutm.app/)
+Currently there are issues during build on Mac OS and issues creating WIC images on Windows when using the docker container from the native hosts.
+To get around this a VM needs to be used.
+Please see [this guide](https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-41/getting-started.html) for setting up an Ubuntu VM on Mac OS and Windows.

+For windows, see [this manual](https://docs.docker.com/desktop/features/wsl/#enabling-docker-support-in-wsl-2-distributions) on how to enable access to docker from WSL and [this guide](https://joe.blog.freemansoft.com/2022/01/setting-your-memory-and-swap-for-wsl2.html) on how to increase available RAM and virtual CPU's WSL has access to.

 ## Notes